fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/README.md

 - A django orchestrator which is acting as a connection point to users and a starting/ending point for the training pipeline
 - A gui application written in python, with the ability to detect sights, suggest cities and upload new images to extend the training set
+- An image labeling service responsible for adding labels to crawled images with the help of Google's Vision API
+- A data warehouse integration which is adjusted perfectly for dynamic scaling and parallelisation of the entire architecture as well as the training pipeline

 ## Screenshots